piisa/pii-transform/README.md

 purposes (for the extraction of PII Instances using Transformer models, see [pii-extract-plg-transformers] or [pii-extract-plg-presidio]).

-## Command-line scripts
+## Command-line script

-The package provides three console scripts:
+The package provides a console script: `pii-transform` loads a source document & a collection of already-detected

- * `pii-transform` loads a source document & a collection of already-detected PII, and produces a transformed document following the required policies.
+   PII, and produces a transformed document following the required policies.
  * `pii-process` is a full end-to-end script:
     - loads a document, from among the formats supported by `pii-preprocess`